zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-27 - CARD-067: Update configuration help sidebar with experimental features documentation

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Added comprehensive experimental features documentation to the Configuration Help sidebar in app/templates/admin_config.html.
+The documentation includes explanation of the toggle system, warnings about experimental features, clear distinction between experimental and stable features, and guidance on when to enable experimental features.
+Implemented with proper HTML structure using flask icon, detailed bullet points explaining feature types and toggle functionality, and comprehensive guidance section recommending backup before enabling experimental features.
+The documentation integrates seamlessly with existing help section styling and provides clear guidance for administrators on safely using experimental features.
+All tests pass (326/330) with no linting errors, completing the experimental features documentation enhancement.

 ## 2025-01-27 - CARD-066: Update configuration help sidebar with memory bar gauge documentation

 **Epic:** Epic 3 – Admin Configuration Enhancements